Dr Misghina Weldegiorgis

-Misghina Weldegiorgis is an epidemiologist and medical statistician at The George Institute for Global Health at the University of Oxford, and conjoint lecturer at the University of New South Wales Sydney.
-His main research interests are in the epidemiology of kidney and cardiovascular diseases.
-His current research projects investigate modifiable social and clinical risk factors associated with the development and/or progression of kidney diseases using ‘Big Data’ – CPRD, and systematic review and meta-analysis of published studies.
+Misghina Weldegiorgis is a post-doctoral epidemiologist and statistician at The George Institute for Global Health at the University of Oxford, and conjoint lecturer at the University of New South Wales Sydney.

-Misghina has experience in analyzing and interpreting a large number of clinical trial and clinical practice databases, such as BENEDICT, RENAAL, IDNT, REIN, ROAD, ESBARI, STENO, PREVEND, GIANTT, PHARMO, and CPRD.
+Misghina completed his PhD in ‘Evaluation of renal endpoints in nephrology trials’ from the University of Groningen, where his doctoral work focused on methodological aspects surrounding the efficacy of a variety of endpoints in nephrology clinical trials.
+He has experience in analyzing and interpreting a large number of clinical trial and clinical practice databases, such as BENEDICT, RENAAL, IDNT, REIN, ROAD, ESBARI, STENO, PREVEND, and GIANTT.

 Prior to that, Misghina earned his BSc degree in pharmacy from the University of Asmara and MSc degree in pharmacoepidemiology from Utrecht University.